santi81/jupyterHub/README.md

          -   helm init

-         -  We support Oauth based user authentication for Jupyterhub.Currently there is support for SAP single sign on using HCP oauth services as well as Github based authentication or you can skip the authentication.Simplest way to get started here is using jupyterHub/helm-chart/gke_values.template as reference and update the authentication
+         -  We support Oauth based user authentication for Jupyterhub.Currently there is support for SAP single sign on using HCP oauth services as well as Github based authentication or you can skip the authentication.
-           mechanism.To make the set-up simpler we set the authentication as dummy as start the Hub server as below :
+            Simplest way to get started here is using jupyterHub/helm-chart/gke_values.template as reference and update the authentication mechanism.To make the set-up simpler we set the authentication as dummy and start the Hub server as below :

               helm install jupyterHub/helm-chart --name=jupyterhub --namespace=jupyterhub -f jupyterhub/config.yaml